Anna Finger, LMSW

 Social Worker, Comprehensive Memory Center , Mulva Clinic for the Neurosciences

 The University of Texas at Austin, MS, Social Work

 University of Kansas, BA, Psychology

 Anna Finger, LMSW, is a licensed master social worker in UT Health Austin’s Comprehensive Memory Center within UT Health Austin’s Mulva Clinic for the Neurosciences.
+She is also a part of UT Health Austin’s Integrated Behavioral Health team.
 She specializes in the field of aging, with her social work practice focusing on systems that impact older adult populations, brain health and memory disorders, caregiving, grief and loss, vital aging, spirituality, and community engagement of older persons.
-Additionally, Anna Finger is an assistant professor of practice at The University of Texas at Austin Steve Hicks School of Social Work.
+Additionally, Anna Finger is an assistant professor of practice in the Steve Hicks School of Social Work at The University of Texas at Austin.

 Anna Finger earned her master’s in social work from The University of Texas at Austin Steve Hicks School of Social Work and her bachelor’s in psychology from the University of Kansas.
 She completed clinical social work internships at healthcare and community agencies, serving older adults in the Central Texas area as well as the Austin Independent School District.
 She is a graduate scholar of the Hartford Partnership Program for Aging Education, an initiative of the John A. Hartford Foundation and the Social Work Leadership Institute.
 She also completed a graduate portfolio in nonprofit studies through the Steve Hicks School of Social Work and the LBJ School of Public Affairs at The University of Texas at Austin.